 The Office of the District Attorney offers a Traffic Pretrial Diversion program that could reduce your moving violation ticket to a non-moving violation, possibly keeping the ticket from affecting your vehicle insurance.
 This program is open only to those who meet certain requirements.
-You would not be eligible to participate if, for example, you received a ticket for any speed which is deemed excessive, if you have had a DWI conviction in the last 3 years, have a pending felony charge in Caddo District Court, or have had multiple violations in the last 2 years.
-Attention CDL drivers: the Traffic Pretrial Diversion program is designed to keep a ticket from affecting your vehicle insurance.
-The infraction may be reported to your employer and affect your CDL points even if you complete the program.
+You would not be eligible to participate if, for example, you received a ticket for any speed 26 mph over the speed limit or higher, if you have had a DWI conviction in the last 3 years, have a pending felony charge in Caddo District Court, or have had multiple violations in the last 2 years.
+Attention CDL drivers: Due to Louisiana State law, this infraction will be reported to the Office of Motor Vehicles even if you complete this program.

 To complete this program you must first submit an enrollment request form.
 Once your request is approved, you must pay a $100 non-refundable fee to the Caddo Parish District Attorney and complete an approved driving school.
 When these requirements are met, your charge will be reduced to a non-moving violation which will not appear on your driving record for insurance purposes.